Shyanne Sellers: Senior season

 During her senior season, she averaged 14.6 points, 3.9 rebounds and 4.4 assists per game.
 She scored in double figures in 23 of her 27 games.
 On February 17, 2025, against Michigan, she scored 18 points, six rebounds and five assists, and became the first player in program history to surpass 1,500 points, 500 rebounds and 500 assists.
 Following the season she earned first-team all-Big Ten honors for the third consecutive season.
 She was also named a top-ten finalist for the Ann Meyers Drysdale Award.

 Professional career

 On April 14, 2025, Sellers was drafted in the second round, 17th overall, by the Golden State Valkyries in the 2025 WNBA draft.
 She was waived by the Valkyries on May 3, 2025.
 On May 5, 2025, she was claimed off waivers by the Atlanta Dream.
 She was waived by the Dream on May 12, 2025.

 Towards the end of the 2025 regular season, Sellers was featured — along with Diamond DeShields, Julie Vanloo, Haley Jones, and Harmoni Turner — in an ESPN article on life on the WNBA fringe given the league's limit of only 12 roster spots per team.

+On September 11, 2025, Sellers signed with Maccabi Haifa of the Israeli Women's Basketball Premier League for the 2025–26 season.